This content is sponsored by General Motors.

 That’s nearly double the number of minority members who were in Congress 20 years ago.

-Among the many current minority members:
+Among the many current members: